marypiper/WIB_scRNA-seq/lessons/SC_clustering_analysis.md

 > - **M:** M phase is the nuclear division of the cell (consisting of prophase, metaphase, anaphase and telophase).

-The [Cell-Cycle Scoring and Regressio tutorial](https://satijalab.org/seurat/v3.0/cell_cycle_vignette.html) from Seurat makes available a list of cell cycle phase marker genes for humans, while the HBC core has [compiled lists](https://github.com/hbc/tinyatlas/tree/master/cell_cycle) for other organisms.
+The [Cell-Cycle Scoring and Regression tutorial](https://satijalab.org/seurat/v3.0/cell_cycle_vignette.html) from Seurat makes available a list of cell cycle phase marker genes for humans, while the HBC core has [compiled lists](https://github.com/hbc/tinyatlas/tree/master/cell_cycle) for other organisms.

 After scoring each gene for cell cycle phase, we can perform PCA using the expression of cell cycle genes.
 If the cells group by cell cycle in the PCA, then we would want to regress out cell cycle variation, **unless cells are differentiating**.